ziadoz/awesome-php/README.md

 ### Geolocation
 *Libraries for geocoding addresses and working with latitudes and longitudes.*

+* [Country List](https://github.com/umpirsky/country-list) - A list of all countries with names and ISO 3166-1 codes.
 * [GeoCoder](https://geocoder-php.org/) - A geocoding library.
 * [GeoJSON](https://github.com/jmikola/geojson) - A GeoJSON implementation.
 * [GeoTools](https://github.com/thephpleague/geotools) - A library of geo-related tools.